Robbing The Link Vault orange

 Sometimes the writer will be happy to add your backlink.
 At other times, they may want some form of payment.

 This is a good way to get backlinks pointing to your website from high-quality publications.
-The downside is that it takes time to develop these ideas and write the blog post.
+The downside is that it takes time to finesse these ideas and write a corresponding blog post.

-Our final point will highlight some signs to look out for.
+Our final point on guest posting highlights some signs to look out for:

 One of the most effective ways of checking competitor backlinks is discovering all the websites competing sites have published guest posts on.